devpi/devpi/doc/userman/devpi_indices.rst

           $ devpi index /emilie/dev

-From there, Emilie can install ``pysober`` by refering to her own index alone.
+From there, Emilie can install ``pysober`` by referring to her own index alone.
 When the work is done, this relationship can be revoked by doing::

    $ devpi index /emilie/dev bases=/emilie/prod